fastmcp-me/pinemcp/docs/installation.md

 ### WSL (Windows Subsystem for Linux)
 - Use the Linux installation method
 - Make sure Node.js is installed in WSL, not Windows
+- Installing in WSL does not install on Windows and vice versa; install separately if needed

 ## Troubleshooting